How Earnouts Impact Business Valuations

 Earnout Post-Deal Considerations

 After the deal closes, there are potential reporting requirements associated with the earnout for both the buyer and the seller.
-Though there are established guidelines for valuing earnouts there remains significant room for an appraiser’s professional judgement in selecting a model and the key inputs.
+Though there are established guidelines for valuing earnouts there remains significant room for an appraiser’s professional judgment in selecting a model and the key inputs.

 On the buy side, there may be reporting requirements as part of US generally accepted accounting principles (GAAP) business combination accounting under ASC 805.
 And on the sell side there are tax consequences and thus reporting requirements to the IRS.